 Restricted to students in the Business Honors Program.

 The course provides an understanding of empirical techniques in economics.
 Building on your knowledge of probability theory and statistics, you will learn how to estimate economic relationships of interest and perform hypothesis testing on predictions from economic models.
 This course will enhance your understanding of statistical analysis and develop skills for the interpretation of quantitative data in economics.
 You will gain hands-on experience in working with data, performing statistical estimation and writing up the results of your findings in a research paper.
 The ultimate goal is to estimate the magnitude and statistical strength of causal relationships derived from economic models.

 This course prepares students for entry into the real business world either as a corporate entrepreneur or a new venture entrepreneur.

 COMM 365: Naturalistic Methods in Communication Research (3)

 This course examines how communication research is conducted in naturalistic settings using qualitative methods associated with observation and in-depth interviewing.
-Outcome: Students will become familiar with the reading and evaluation of communication research, and apply the concepts studied in class to the design and development of a research project.
+Outcomes: Students will become familiar with the reading and evaluation of communication research, and apply the concepts studied in class to the design and development of a research project.

 COMM 368: Critical Ethnography in Communication (3)

 This course teaches principles of participant-observation research as a critical practice to produce a 'thick description' of meanings, values, hierarchies of interests, power structures and ideals of a particular cultural group or community.
-Outcome: Students learn to conduct ethnographic research and its procedures, taking field notes, conducting interviews, examination of data and artifacts, and producing research results to a public audience.
+Outcomes: Students learn to conduct ethnographic research and its procedures, taking field notes, conducting interviews, examination of data and artifacts, and producing research results to a public audience.